 Tips: I use about seven (pun intended) spritz’s on my wet hair after I towel dry it.
 In fact, I spray this on my hair after a shower even when I let my hair dry naturally.
 It keeps frizz away and makes my hair less stringy.

-Dry shampoo is fun to research because you know right away if you have a bad one… which is often.
-The smell, the texture, the color, and the absolute mess it can make of your hair is immediate.
+Dry shampoo is fun to research because you know right away if you have a bad one — which is often.
+The smell, the texture, the white splotches, and the absolute mess it can make of your hair is immediate.
 Then there are the okay ones that don’t stink or ruin your hair, but don’t do much to rectify the dirty hair situation (I am looking at you Living Proof.)
 Cue Klorane Dry Shampoo made of oat milk.
-Fantastic product.
-Not my favorite smell, but not offensive at all and works PERFECTLY, even on my fine greasy gross and useless hair.
-I use the Klorane for brown hair, but they also have an All Hair Types formula as well.
+This is a fantastic product that makes every single ‘Best Beauty Products’ list, including Reviews.com’s

 Product Notes: Sulfate free, paraben free, and sodium chloride free.

-I didn’t understand Toner for the longest time, but beauty companies say I need to use it, so I went on a search.
-There are a lot of useless toners out there, and its hard to know if you have a good one because the effect of a toner is so incredibly subtle.
+I didn’t understand toner for the longest time.
+But beauty companies say I need to use it, so I went on a search.
+There are a lot of useless toners out there, and it’s hard to know if you have a good one because the effect of a toner is so incredibly subtle.
 Basically, a toner doesn’t do much to your face, but prevent a few blemishes.
-I find when I don’t use my Bontanique Calming Lavnder Grosse toner, I am more likely to get a blemish.
+I find when I don’t use my Bontanique Calming Lavender Grosse toner, I am more likely to get a blemish.
 I think of it as a preventative spritz before I put on my day cream.
-I don’t use it at night though, that Valentia is one hell of a work horse, so I don’t need it.
+I don’t use it at night though, that Valentia is one hell of a workhorse, so I don’t need it.